Build a data analyst agent with LangGraph, Browserbase, and Riza

 _run_code()

-, andcurrent_csv
+, previous_csv

-stored in our LangGraph state to the LLM, and theprevious_csv
+stored in our LangGraph state to the LLM, and the previous_csv

 :